lescai-teaching/eduomics/docs/usage.md

 If simulations fail validation:

-1. **Check coverage**: Ensure sufficient coverage for variant detection (DNA) or expression quantification (RNA)
+1. **Check the coverage**: Ensure sufficient coverage for variant detection (DNA) or expression quantification (RNA).
-2. **Verify capture regions**: Ensure BED file format is correct and contains target regions
+2. **Verify the capture region**: Ensure BED file format is correct and contains target regions.
-3. **Adjust thresholds**: Lower simthreshold values for more conservative simulations
+3. **Adjust the similarity threshold**: Lower simthreshold values for more conservative simulations.

 ### Step 7: Educational Scenarios

 Each simulation generates an AI-powered educational scenario that provides:

-- **Biological context** for the simulated variants or expression changes
+- **Biological context** for the simulated variants or expression changes.
-- **Clinical relevance** of the findings
+- **Clinical relevance** of the findings.
-- **Learning objectives** for the dataset
+- **Learning objectives** for the dataset.
-- **Expected outcomes** students should achieve
+- **Expected outcomes** students should achieve.

-These scenarios help instructors frame the computational exercise within a meaningful biological context.
+These scenarios help instructors in contextualising the computational exercise within a biologically relevant context.

 ## Resource Requirements